nodejs/build/doc/meetings/build-wg-meeting-2018-06-12.md

   * Build WG self-nomination: amiller-gh [#1305](https://github.com/nodejs/build/issues/1305)
   * request to join the build group [#1303](https://github.com/nodejs/build/issues/1303)
   * Request to join the team [#1299](https://github.com/nodejs/build/issues/1299)
-    * Daniel main motivation is to be able to help trouble shoot issues
+    * Daniel - main motivation is to be able to help trouble shoot issues
     * amiller - CI stability, and getting the fail rate down, but happy to help out everywhere else
     * Luca - interest on helping out on the ci side, but also happy to help out in other areas
-    * Matheus - Interested in helping improve the CI infra reliability and usability.
+    * Mattheus - Interested in helping improve the CI infra reliability and usability.
   * Refack:
     * Key things that need to be done for CI help
     * wipe workspace from the Jenkins GUI
     * kill processes through script console
     * restart jenkins agent (needs ssh)
     * disk space cleanup
     * Could setup a number of ansible tasks which can do the cleanup, then could use ansible tower to provide GUI to all collab to run when necessary
     * Improve tests
     * Can also improve the overall user experience in using the CI
   * Next steps
     * Jon - working on guide - https://github.com/nodejs/build/blob/master/doc/jenkins-guide.md
-      * volunteers to review the jenkins-guide.md, ask John for clarity where necessary
+      * volunteers to review the jenkins-guide.md, ask Jon for clarity where necessary
       * ask volunteers to join node-build on freenode, start responding to issues
       * ask volunteers to start reading through the documentation.
     * Schedule onboarding for new members.